zkoss/zkessentials-book/shadow_components/README.md

 # Shadow Components

 ZK 8 introduces a new set of components: **shadow component**.
 The shadow component which is like [shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/) neither creates a corresponding component on the server side nor a widget on the client side.
-It just injects its child components inside into current page.
+It just injects its child components inside into the current page.
 If we use them with data binding, a page can dynamically changes upon a ViewModel's data.
 Since shadow components have flow control and iteration function, if you identify a repeating view pattern appearing in your application.
 You can implement that view pattern with shadow components to modulize your view.
 Hence, its most powerful usage is **making the view reusable**.

 These shadow components are: